eKL016/eKL016.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a software developer currently working at [Siemens EDA (ex-Mentor Graphics Corp.)](https://eda.sw.siemens.com/en-US/).
+I am a software engineer currently working at [Siemens EDA (ex-Mentor Graphics Corp.)](https://eda.sw.siemens.com/en-US/).
 After work, I am still involved in side projects related to CSCW/UIST research.

 Previously, I received my master's degree in computer science from National Taiwan University, where I was advised by [Prof. Mike Y. Chen](https://mikechen.com/) and contributed to a series of UIST-themed projects.